Vijayasinhji Chhatrasinhji: Legacy

 His son, Prince Rajsingh “Pippy”, educated at Westminster School, pursued a career in journalism.
 Having been introduced to the turf by his father at a very young age, he inherited a passion for horse racing.

 His 1934 Rolls-Royce Phantom II has survived and forms part of the Arvind Singh Mewar’s royal cars collection at Udaipur, and was featured in Octopussy, a 1983 British spy film and the thirteenth in the James Bond series.
 His prized vehicle has also featured in The Jewel in the Crown, a 1984 British television serial about the final days of the British Raj during and after World War II, in the fourth episode, titled "Incidents at a Wedding".

 His former residence in Mumbai, Palm Beach on Old Nepeansea Road is now a Consulate General of a foreign nation.

-Chhatrasinhji's success at Epsom and his pivotal moments as a horse breeder were published by his Indian-based descendants in 2011.
+Success at Epsom and his pivotal moments as a horse breeder were published by his grandson Indra Vikram Singh in 2011.